 Another realm of youth leadership development that could be improved is the availability to programs for the youth that reside in rural communities across the state.
 Many of the programs in rural Nebraska are county based and meet in a venue that is typically not in a central location.
 This raises the concern that these programs may not actually be available to youth who show potential and desire to grow in their leadership capacity simply because of location.
 With this information attention should be given to creating a curriculum that may surpass the boundaries of location so that all youth in Nebraska may have the opportunity to be developed into leaders.

 Aside from location, there may also be another barrier for youth who desire to grow in their leadership capacities- cost.
 Although the costs for these youth leadership development programs are relatively inexpensive compared to adult leadership development programs, cost may still be a hurdle that some students may not be able to overcome.
-Specifically, when programs require some sort of application process, a student who sees cost as an obstacle may not apply regardless of desire and potential to improve themselves as leaders. young leaders they could seek funding and lower costs of programming.
+Specifically, when programs require some sort of application process, a student who sees cost as an obstacle may not apply regardless of desire and potential to improve themselves as leaders.

+The lack of formal assessments for many of the programs is a major opportunity for improvement within youth leadership development programming.
+Although some organizations conducted assessments of development, 43 percent of the organizations surveyed did not.
+The development of a widely available, psychometrically sound measure of youth leadership could be a useful tool for many of the programs included in this study.
+If this sort of measurement were created, organizations that rely on government grants, fundraising, and sponsors would be able to have quantifiable evidence that their programs are worth renewing contracts and continued funding.
+In addition, if more organizations were able to prove that they are developing young leaders they could seek funding and lower costs of programming.
 To create such an assessment, there is a desperate need for more research in regard to the effectiveness and efficiency of programming and the impact it may have in the community.
 There is also a pressing need for research concerning how to measure development in young leaders, because of a significant difference between adult leaders and young leaders.

 References: